Optimal waveform for fast synchronization of airfoil wakes: Fast synchronization analysis through the phase-reduction approach

-Here, $\boldsymbol{Z}(\boldsymbol{x},\theta)=\nabla \Theta(\boldsymbol{q})|_{\boldsymbol{q}=\boldsymbol{q}_0}$ is the phase sensitivity function as it quantifies the phase response of the system to any given perturbation and $\mathcal{D}$ is the considered spatial domain.
-This spatial phase sensitivity function can be obtained using either a direct impulse-based method \citep{taira2018phase,khodkar2020phase,nair2021phase,loe2021phase}, or an adjoint-based approach \citep{kawamura2013collective,kawamura2015phase,kawamura2022adjoint}.
-Recently, \cite{iima2021phase} introduced a more computationally efficient Jacobian-free approach to obtain the phase sensitivity function.
-We use the adjoint-based phase reduction framework to obtain the phase sensitivity fields in the present study.
+Here, $\boldsymbol{Z}(\boldsymbol{x},\theta)=\nabla_{\boldsymbol{q}} \Theta(\boldsymbol{q})|_{\boldsymbol{q}=\boldsymbol{q}_0(\boldsymbol{x},\theta)}$ is the spatial phase sensitivity field as it quantifies the phase response of the system to any given small perturbation and $\mathcal{D}$ is the considered spatial domain.
+This spatial phase sensitivity field can be obtained using either a direct impulse-based method \citep{taira2018phase,khodkar2020phase,nair2021phase,loe2021phase}, or an adjoint-based approach \citep{kawamura2013collective,kawamura2015phase,kawamura2022adjoint}, or a Jacobian-free approach \citep{iima2021phase}.
+We use the adjoint-based phase reduction framework to obtain the phase sensitivity fields in the present study as we can obtain the high-fidelity $\boldsymbol{Z}(\boldsymbol{x},\theta)$ in all the flow variables by solving a single pair of forward and adjoint simulations.